acevedoesteban999/eActivityDatetime/e_activity_crm/README.md

 - **Create lead with activity  :**: Generates a new activity when creating the lead
 ![IMAGE](static/description/assets/screenshots/1.png)
-- **Generic:** Pick activity type, due-time and for automatic activity creation
+- **Generic:** Pick activity type, due-time and repetition for automatic activity creation
 ![IMAGE](static/description/assets/screenshots/2.png)
 - **Timezone aware:**  The due hour is always shown in the user’s timezone; daylight-saving is handled by Odoo’s core.
 - **Stage-gated recurrence:** A new “Allow recurring activities” checkbox is added to CRM stages – only leads in those stages can receive periodic copies.